Skip to main content

 On Friday, December 11th, 153 sixth, seventh, and eighth grade Wood Intermediate choir members returned to Iowa City to visit the University of Iowa Hospitals and Clinics on a mission to spread holiday cheer to the patients, staff, and visitors.
 The students’ heartfelt performances in the John W. Colloton Pavillion Atrium were well received, as was evident by the many smiles, tears, and applause offered during the hour-long luncheon performance.
 Each student also crafted a personalized get-well-soon card of solidarity that was shared with the patients.

 Several Davenport student groups have helped out the less fortunate this holiday season.
 West High’s National Honor Society students wrapped presents for Brittany’s Gifts.
 The Central High boys’ basketball teams worked hard to put together and deliver food baskets to J.B.
 Young and Sudlow schools, and the Leadership Team created a plan to assemble 70 non-perishable holiday dinner boxes for Central as well as Jefferson Elementary families.
 Walcott student council shopped for their “Cozy Christmas” gifts at Target.
 This year, an anonymous donor gave Target employees a $100 gift card to add to the collection.
 Students received numerous compliments from the Target staff about how well-behaved, organized, and polite they were while shopping.
+Through these and service activities across the district this holiday, Davenport students are giving back and learning important lessons about citizenry.

 The West High wrestling team beat the #4 ranked team in the state, Pleasant Valley, 38-36.
 Nevin Goettsch, senior captain, secured the win after they were down 35-36 immediately prior to his match.
 They also defeated Muscatine 50-30.
 John Behrens, Tyler Poggenpohl, and Hayden Heath all won both their matches.